Jelmerro/carafe/README.md

 ```

 For example, to get all info about our steam carafe,
-the command `./carafe steam info` will return the following:
+the command `carafe steam info` will return the following:

 ```
 All information about carafe 'steam':
 Configured with default system arch
 No link is currently configured
-When a carafe is linked, you can start the program with './carafe steam start' To modify the link, use './carafe steam link'
+When a carafe is linked, you can start the program with 'carafe steam start' To modify the link, use 'carafe steam link'

 The current list of executables looks like this:
 C:/Program Files (x86)/Internet Explorer/iexplore.exe